Unified Resummation of Soft Gluon Radiation in Heavy Meson Pair Photoproduction

 Finally, the unified resummation scheme developed here is broadly applicable to processes involving massive particles and jets, opening new avenues for precision studies of soft radiation in QCD, as well as QED~\cite{Klein:2018fmp,Klein:2020jom,Hatta:2021jcd,Shao:2023zge,Shi:2024gex}.

-\textit{Acknowledgements---} We thank Cheng Zhang for collaboration at the early stage of this project, and Feng Yuan, Jian Zhou, and Xuan-bo Tong for useful inputs and discussions.
+\textit{Acknowledgements---} We thank Cheng Zhang for collaboration at the early stage of this project, and Feng Yuan, Jian Zhou, Anna M.~Sta\'{s}to, and Xuan-bo Tong for useful inputs and discussions.
 This work is supported in part by the Ministry of Science and Technology of China under Grant No. 2024YFA1611004, by the CUHK Shenzhen University Development Fund under Grant No. UDF01001859.

 \begin{widetext}

 \oldaddcontentsline [3]{}